Cloud Permissions Firewall Troubleshooting

 As a Sonrai Cloud Permission Firewall (CPF) Administrator, you need to know how to avoid access lockouts and be able to safely restore access if CPF ever experiences degraded performance or becomes unavailable.
 Don't worry — we’ve got this covered.

 This page gives detailed instructions about how to troubleshoot issues, or even temporarily switch off CPF through AWS if needed.
-Start with the least‑impactful steps and escalate when required.
+Start with the least‑impactful scenario and escalate when required.

 Before taking actions described on this page, always contact Sonrai Customer Success to let us know about your issues.
 We're here to help!